5 Tips On Working From Home Successfully From The Microsoft Team

 Leading your business through the storm This guide offers practical tips on how to lead your business through challenging times.
 Get the guide

 It’s vital to communicate with your coworkers or employees in a clear manner.
 Try not to leave room for ambiguity about your requests, and don’t be afraid to ask clarifying questions.
-You can do this via email, chat or through a phone call.
+You can do this via email, chat, or through phone call.

 You may have to “over-communicate,” and that can feel awkward for some.
 But, it’s better to over-communicate at the front-end to ensure there’s alignment.